 Blood tests can identify signs associated with inflammation or infection.

 If the dog is strong enough, then a procedure called bronchoalveolar lavage can provide a sample of cells for culture to pinpoint which antibiotic will kill the infection.

 This involves putting a narrowing tube down the patient’s windpipe, flushing with saline and then sucking the sample back up.
 Not all animals will be well enough for this, and therefore your vet may start broad spectrum antibiosis anyway.

 Treating Aspiration Pneumonia

-However, this is a potentially serious condition and one that’s best avoided altogether.
-Indeed, it can be difficult to treat, and not all dogs respond to treatment.
+However, aspiration pneumonia is a potentially serious condition and one that’s best avoided altogether.
+It can be difficult to treat, and not all dogs respond to treatment.

 Sadly, those who do the least well are those who inhale stomach acid.
 The double whammy of food and acid can be a deadly combination.

 As well as medical treatment, physiotherapy exercises, such as coupage of the chest, can help.
 This involves gently tapping the chest with cupped hands, which breaks down trapped secretions and allows the dog to cough it up.